Vietnam War pilot's remains flown home to Texas by his son, a Southwest pilot

 “And the fact that it did is just remarkable, it’s actually miraculous," he said.
 "There’s a lot to this, there’s competing emotions, not only because he’s coming home ... which is a good thing, it is a very good thing, but there’s also the aspect that we’re reliving the loss.”

+"Our Southwest Airlines family is honored to support his long-hoped homecoming and join in tribute to Col. Knight as well as every other military hero who has paid the ultimate sacrifice while serving in the armed forces," the airline said in its statement.

+Knight's return was reportedly announced over the intercom at the airport on Thursday, where travelers and airport employees stopped to observe the fighter pilot's casket being removed.

-The colonel, who was posthumously awarded the Air Force Cross, Silver Star, Distinguished Flying Cross, Purple Heart and six Air Medals, will be buried on Saturday in Weatherford, Texas.
+Knight, who was posthumously awarded the Air Force Cross, Silver Star, Distinguished Flying Cross, Purple Heart and six Air Medals, will be buried Saturday in Weatherford, Texas.